 A quick note about MA research updates on this site.
 I’m carrying out some research into uptake of technology in learning and teaching for my MA (in Learning and Teaching in Higher Education) dissertation.
 I’m getting fairly enthusiastic, and believe that the work matches well with my MSc in Multimedia Systems as I try to progress in higher education careers.

-Image: the thinking chair NB This was the original first post for the MA dissertation research project, now moved here for archiving purposes MA Research Summary These webpages are to provide a view on my MA Learning & Teaching in Higher Education dissertation research: “An exploration of key factors influencing (promoting or hindering) current & future use of technologies in more »
+Image: the thinking chair NB This was the original first post for the MA dissertation research project, now moved here for archiving purposes MA Research Summary These webpages are to provide a view on my MA Learning & Teaching in Higher Education dissertation research: “An exploration of key factors influencing (promoting or hindering) current & future use of technologies in L&T, with more »

 I have just submitted a paper for my ‘Theoretical Perspectives on Learning and Teaching in Higher Education’ module, part of the MA in Learning and Teaching in Higher Education: “Changing Purposes and Priorities in Higher Education”.
 It’s a 5500 word essay on the university in a supercomplex age, Ronald Barnett provides core theory while other voices babble around him.
 Plagued more »